mgrodrigues/sequela/README.md

-# sequela - sequence ellaborated auditor
+# sequela - sequence elaborated auditor

 Sample python script that will evaluate the cost of having synchronization between oracle sequences in a RAC enivironment